Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 To explore the full range of tools offered by Metaplex, you can view the [Metaplex repository](https://github.com/metaplex-foundation/metaplex) on GitHub.

-# Demo
+# Lab

-In this demo, we'll go through the steps to create an NFT using the Metaplex SDK, update the NFT's metadata after the fact, then associate the NFT with a collection.
+In this lab, we'll go through the steps to create an NFT using the Metaplex SDK, update the NFT's metadata after the fact, then associate the NFT with a collection.
 By the end, you will have a basic understanding of how to use the Metaplex SDK interact with NFTs on Solana.

 ### 1. Starter